devonfw-forge/python-data-driven-decisions/README.md

 # python-data-driven-decisions
-Use Python, Pandas, Apache Spark and similars to demontrate that correlation can be used as a basis for decision making.
+Use Python, Pandas, Apache Spark and similars to demonstrate that correlation can be used as a basis for decision making.

 This project consists of finding the correlation between the GDP (Gross Domestic Product) and social as well as economical indicators, such as population growth, fertility rates, investment in specific sectors or prices.